Lake Warren: Origin

 Lake Warren followed Lake Wayne.
 It covered the basin of Lake Erie, part of Lake Huron, including Saginaw Bay and the lowland, which separates Lake Huron from Lake Erie.
 It included a part of the Lake Ontario basin and the lowland between Lakes Ontario and Erie.

 Lake Warren included the Saginaw basin and the Huron-Erie basin.
 Its outlet was through the Grand River to Lake Chicago.
 The beach stands at 680 ft above sea level west of the hinge line, unaffected by the isostatic rebound.
 It is marginally above the outlet, at 670 ft.
 Lake Warren was preceded by a lower stage, which had its outlet through the Mohawk valley.

-Lake Warren came into existence its waters were raised from Lake Wayne by advancing ice front.
+Lake Warren came into existence when its waters were raised from Lake Wayne by an advancing ice front.
 The ice both compacted the area where the melt water could be held, raising the water level, while blocking the lower outlet from Lake Wayne.